klaarnut/user-docs/en/glossary.md

 ## E
-**Enabled apps**
-: The applications that are currently enabled and using on your website.

 **Editable area**
 : The most of area you'd be at when you edit your website, means every area that you can directly add, edit, insert content on it.
 This area will be different from Widget area whcih we will later see what it means.

+**Enabled apps**
+: The applications that are currently enabled and using on your website.

+**Executive**
+: The high permission role second to Administrator.
+This role holds exclusive permission to access to website admin area to edit website content, manage installed applications, mostly for website information but cannot manage users and roles.
+This role is mainly used when you want more website content editors aside from you.

 ## F
 **Floating Side Menus**
 : The penny-sized floating menus on left hand when you're at Design menu (7 green floating menus) and Content menu (4 blue floating menu).

+**Frontend Role**
+: The low permisison 2 users, User and VIP, that are accessible website user area like your website, member area, member only.

 ## G